-- 3 Developer shall perform all Work in compliance with the requirements of Section GP 110.08 of - 4 the TPs. - 5 Developer acknowledges and agrees as follows: All personnel performing Work on the Project - 6 must have the experience, skill, and knowledge to safely and efficiently perform the Work - 7 assigned to them; all personnel performing Work on the Project must also have appropriate - 8 required professional licenses and certifications; and such licenses and certifications must be - 9 acquired prior to the individual starting work on the Project.
+- 3 Developer shall perform all Work in compliance with the requirements of Section GP 110.08 of - 4 the TPs. - 5 Developer acknowledges and agrees as follows: All personnel performing Work on the Project - 6 must have the experience, skill, and knowledge to safely and efficiently perform the Work - 7 assigned to them; all personnel performing Work on the Project must also have appropriate - 8 required professional licenses and certifications; and such licenses and certifications must be - 9 acquired prior to the individual starting work on the Project, except as otherwise noted below for - 10 Key Personnel.
+Developer shall ensure that all such personnel satisfy the applicable - 11 requirements set forth in this Section GP 110.08 of the TPs.

-10 110.08.2 Key Personnel
+1 110.08.2 Key Personnel

-- 11 The following provides a brief job description and requirements of the Key Personnel and other - 12 important personnel assigned to the Project.
-Developer acknowledges and agrees that all Key - 13 Personnel are required to be and shall ensure that they are on-site at the Project as identified - 14 below.
-The number of years of relevant experience listed for each Key Personnel position - 15 represents a target goal for evaluation purposes and is not a mandatory, minimum requirement - 16 for that position.

-- 1 Replacement and/or staffing of all Key Personnel positions listed below must follow the

-- 2 processes described in Section 9.6 of the Agreement.

-- 3 All Key Personnel must be actively engaged full time.
-Developer shall appoint the Key

-- 4 Personnel for the Project as follows:

-- 5 A. Project Manager

-- B. Construction Manager

-- 7 C. Design Manager

-- 8 D. Quality Manager

-- 9 E. Safety Manager
+- 2 The following provides a brief job description and requirements of the Key Personnel and other - 3 important personnel assigned to the Project.
+Developer acknowledges and agrees that all Key - 4 Personnel are required to be and shall ensure that they are on-site at the Project as identified set - 5 | forth below.
+The number of years of relevant experience listed for each Key Personnel position - 6 represents a target goal for evaluation purposes and is not a mandatory, minimum requirement - 7 for that the position. - 8 Replacement and/or staffing of all Key Personnel positions listed below must follow the - 9 processes described in Section 9.6 of the Agreement. - 10 All Key Personnel must be actively engaged full time.
+Developer shall appoint the Key - 11 Personnel for the Project as follows: - 12 A. Project Manager - 13 B. Construction Manager - C. Design Manager - 15 D. Quality Manager - 16 E. Safety Manager

-- 10 F. Public Relations Officer
+- 17 F. Public Relations Officer

-- 11 G. ROW Acquisition Manager
+- G. ROW Acquisition Manager

-- 12 H. Utility Adjustment Coordinator
+- 19 H. Utility Adjustment Coordinator

-- 13 I. Environmental Compliance Manager
+- 20 I. Environmental Compliance Manager

-- 14 J. Maintenance Manager
+- J. Maintenance Manager

-- 15 K. DBE/On-the-Job Training (OJT) Outreach and Compliance Manager
+- 22 K. DBE/On-the-Job Training (OJT) Outreach and Compliance Manager

-16 110.08.2.1 Project Manager
+23 110.08.2.1 Project Manager

-- 17 The Project Manager is responsible for the overall design, construction, quality, and contract - 18 administration for the design and construction of the Project.
-This individual must be an - employee of (i) Developer, (ii) an Equity Member that must hold at least a 1/3 beneficial interest - 20 in Developer, or (iii) the Lead Subcontractor, and must be on-site full time during the D&C - 21 Period.
+- 24 The Project Manager is responsible for the overall design, construction, quality, and contract - 25 administration for the design and construction of the Project.
+This individual must be an - 26 employee of (i) Developer, (ii) an Equity Member that must hold at least a 1/3 beneficial interest - 27 in Developer, or (iii) the Lead Subcontractor, and must be on-site full time during the D&C - 28 Period.
 The individual's relevant experience includes the following: - A. 20 years on complex highway infrastructure projects. - B. 10 years managing the design and construction of major urban freeway systems. - C. 5 years of major design-build-maintain project management of major urban freeway systems.